Comprehensive Adult & Senior Eye Exams in Simcoe

 Eye health screenings are vital for every eye exam.
 We use state-of-the-art technology to diagnose any early signs of eye diseases.
 Many eye diseases can develop without showing noticeable symptoms, and it’s our job to make sure we catch these issues as soon as possible.

-We do this with fundus retinal imaging, ocular coherence tomography, and advanced tonometry tools to search for signs of glaucoma, age-related macular degeneration, diabetic retinopathy, and other diseases and conditions.
+We do this with fundus retinal imaging, optical coherence tomography, and advanced tonometry tools to search for signs of glaucoma, age-related macular degeneration, diabetic retinopathy, and other diseases and conditions.

 At the end of the exam, we will provide you with our findings and recommendations for managing your eye health.
 We may prescribe medications or updated lens prescriptions to help you achieve the clearest, healthiest vision possible.